 5. Minimal First-aid Supplies

-- Always: small packets of Benedryl, Imodium and Ibuprofen, 6 sterile gauze bandages, a few band-aids, 1 ounce bottle of Purell, 1 pair latex gloves, a tick key, and 10 extra chlorine dioxide tablets for purifying water (2 day supply), 1 ounce tube of zinc oxide, and two safety pins
+- Always: small packets of Benedryl, Imodium, Children’s aspirin, and Ibuprofen, 6 sterile gauze bandages, alcohol wipes, strips of leukotape, hydro-seal bandages for blisters, band-aids, 1-ounce bottle of Purell, 1 pair latex gloves, a tick key, and 10 chlorine dioxide tablets for purifying water (2 day supply), a 1-ounce tube of zinc oxide, and two safety pins

 - Always: a pen or pencil to write messages or record first aid information in an emergency

 - Always: butane lighter and a small box of wooden matches

 - Sometimes: cotton balls dipped in petroleum jelly for lighting wood fires